Season 1 Participants

-Rev. Mark R. Quanstrom, Ph.D. is the Dean of the School of Theology and Christian Ministry at Olivet Nazarene University.
-He is also the Senior Pastor of College Church of the Nazarene, University Avenue, since June 22, 2014.
-Prior to becoming Dean, Dr. Quanstrom was a full-time Professor of Theology, Philosophy and Practical Ministry at Olivet.
-Currently, he teaches Wesleyan-Holiness Theology and Pastoral Care and Counseling.
+Rev. Mark R. Quanstrom, Ph.D. is the Senior Pastor of College Church of the Nazarene, University Avenue.
+Before this, Dr. Quanstrom was a full-time Professor of Theology, Philosophy and Practical Ministry at Olivet.

 He received a B.A. from Olivet Nazarene University, an M.Div from Nazarene Theological Seminary, and a Ph.D. in Historical Theology, from St. Louis University.
 He is the author of two books and numerous articles.
 His doctoral dissertation was published in 2004 by Beacon Hill Press under the title “A Century of Holiness Theology,” which some consider to be one of the publisher’s landmark publications.
 His second book, “From Grace to Grace,” is an exploration of the call to holiness and was published by Beacon Hill Press in 2011.

 Kole Bowling, is a political science and history major with a minor in legal studies from West Chicago, IL.
 As of this recording he is a student at Olivet Nazarene University, with the hopes of becoming a campaign manager in the future.
 For this episode, Kole will be talking about the perception of magic during the 18th century and how it changed from the Catholic perspective to the Protestant perspective.